mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 For current user, a logout button is shown on the profile page.

 ## GraphQL authentication

+Login is done through a normal REST endpoint (but could be moved to a GraphQL mutation), but all other communications is done over GraphQL and needs authentication.

 GraphQL queries are structured as following.